-Creditreform Rating conducted an extensive portfolio and benchmark analysis based on a randomly selected sample of N=10,000 contracts of the preliminary red pool which were matched to CRA-internal default and risk metrics of the corresponding obligors.
+Creditreform Rating conducted an extensive portfolio and benchmark analysis based on a randomly selected sample of N=10,000 contracts of the pool at the end of August which were matched to CRA-internal default and risk metrics of the corresponding lessees.
 VWL provided the random sample including the payment and maturity-profile of each randomly selected lease receivable.
-From the initial sample, N=8954 data points could be identified in our data-bases and were used to conduct the CRA Portfolio and Benchmark Analysis.
+From the initial sample, N=9,255 data points with N=7,388 different lessees could be identified in our data-bases and were used to conduct the CRA Portfolio and Benchmark Analysis.
 The sample was considered representative based on the analysis of structural parameters such as observed defaults and remaining maturities.

-The CRA Portfolio and Benchmark Analysis includes a comparative benchmarking of the portfolio sample against a stratified reference portfolio, as well as the derivation of the sample's risk profile according CRA-internal risk scores.
+The CRA Portfolio and Benchmark Analysis include a comparative benchmarking of the portfolio sample against a stratified reference portfolio, as well as the derivation of the sample's risk profile according CRA-internal risk scores.
 This serves to validate the base case assumptions derived from historical data as a plausibility check and to size the portfolio credit risk using an independent data source as a complement to the analysis of Issuer-related historical data, both at initial ratings and during monitoring.
 Following the identification procedure, CRA-internal descriptive figures were matched to the sample data along with related credit and performance metrics.
-The following charts compare distributional parameters of the VCL 23 pool sample with a snapshot of the total German economy:
+The following charts compare distributional parameters of the VCL 24 pool sample with a snapshot of the total German economy: